 What should technical support staff need to do to support NAT?

 Any 172.17.x.x address should be recognized as belonging to the University, just like 128.255.x.x and 129.255.x.x addresses.
 We’ve used addresses in the 172.16.0.0/12 range for several years.
 If you are responsible for University resources with access restricted by IP address, please verify that the appropriate IP ranges are allowed.
-Some common activities that are restricted by IP include: Remote Desktop, File Shares, Secured website.
+Some common activities that are restricted by IP include Remote Desktop, File Shares, and Secured website.

 How does implementing NAT affect devices using Local Scoped Addresses (LSA)?